SlandShow/RattlerStation/README.md

 4. Make correct relations between all tables [`done`]
 5. Create Menu JSP [`done`]
 6. make sense with REST [`x`]
-7. Add a model (graph) of the train map in order to check in the future the validity of creating new schedules [`x`]
+7. Add a model (graph) of the train map in order to check in the future the validity of creating new schedules [`done`]
 8. Create DTO and mapping [`done?`]
 9. Create Controller [`done`]
 10. Create HTML based JSP, witch views all POJO's [`done`]